-31 March 2019 31 March 2018
+31 March 2020 31 March 2019

-Deferred tax charge (16,411,144) (14,183,418)
+Deferred tax charge (4,062,159) (16,411,144)

-Total (16,411,144) (14,183,418)
+Total (4,062,159) (16,411,144)

-The relationship between the expected tax expense based on the domestic tax rates for each of the legal entities within the Group and the reported tax expense in profit or loss is reconciled as follows:
+The relationship between the expected tax expense based on the domestic tax rates for each of the legal entities within the Group and the reported tax expense in consolidated statement of comprehensive income is reconciled as follows:

-31 March 2019 31 March 2018 Accounting profit for the year before tax 54,297,815 47,812,798 Effective tax at the domestic rates applicable to profits in 23,489,235 20,683,816 the country concerned Tax impact of bought forward losses lapsed during the year 7,668,185 - Non allowable expenses/(Non-taxable income) (14,746,276) (6,500,398) Tax expense 16,411,144 14,183,418
+31 March 2020 31 March 2019 Accounting profit for the year before tax 53,121,730 54,897,815 Effective tax at the domestic rates applicable to profits in the country concerned 23,203,572 23,489,235 Tax impact of bought forward losses lapsed during the year 7,668,185 Non-taxable income (19,141,413) (14,746,276) Tax expense 4,062,159 16,411,144

-The reconciliation shown above has been based on the rate 43.26 per cent (previous year: 43.26 per cent) as applicable under Indian tax laws.
+The reconciliation shown above has been based on the rate 43.68 per cent (previous year: 43.26 per cent) as applicable under Indian tax laws.

 The Company's profits are taxable as per the tax laws applicable in Guernsey where zero per cent tax rate has been prescribed for corporates.
 Accordingly, there is no tax liability for the Group in Guernsey.
 IServices and Newbury being participants in the PSC are covered under the Indian Income tax laws as well as tax laws for their respective countries.
-However, considering the existence of double tax avoidance arrangement between Cyprus and India, and Mauritius and India, profits in

-Newbury and iServices are not likely to attract any additional tax in their local jurisdiction.
-Under Indian tax laws, Newbury and iServices are allowed to claim the entire expenditure in respect of the Oil Block incurred until the start of commercial production (whether included in the exploration and evaluation assets or development assets) as deductible expense in the first year of commercial production or over a period of 10 years.
-The Company has opted to claim the expenditure in the first year of commercial production.
-As the Group has commenced commercial production in 2011 and has generated profits in Newbury and iServices, the management believes there is reasonable certainty of utilization of such losses in the future years and thus a deferred tax asset has been created in respect of these.
+However, considering the existence of double tax avoidance arrangement between Cyprus and India, and Mauritius and India, profits in Newbury and iServices are not likely to attract any additional tax in their local jurisdiction.
+Under Indian tax laws, Newbury and iServices are allowed to claim the entire expenditure incurred in respect of the respective fields in the Oil Block until the start of commercial production (whether included in the exploration and evaluation assets or development assets) as deductible expense in the first year of commercial production or over a period of 10 years.
+The Group has opted to claim the expenditure in the first year of commercial production.
+As the Group has commenced commercial production for SGL field in 2011 and has generated profits in Newbury and iServices, the management believes there is reasonable certainty of utilization of such losses in the future years and thus a deferred tax asset has been created in respect of these.